SC Corinthians USA

-Sport Club Corinthians USA is a men's soccer club based in Fontana, CA that currently competes in the NPSL West Region's Southwest Conference.
+Sport Club Corinthians USA is a men's soccer club based in Glendora, California that last played in the NPSL West Region's Southwest Conference.
 The team have the same name of a famous Brazilian team Sport Club Corinthians Paulista.

 History

 Founded in 2010 as a subsidiary of Brazilian club Sport Club Corinthians Paulista, the Sport Club Corinthians USA initially played in Coast Soccer League.
 The club ceased its partnership with the Brazilian club in 2013.
 In 2014, the team played the Lamar Hunt U.S. Open Cup.
-Since 2016 the team competes in NPSL.
+From 2016 the team competed in NPSL, until in the 2018 season their membership was terminated.